جامعة النجاح الوطنية

 • 10406142

-This course is devoted to interpretation of In'am sura: analytical explanation, highlight of aspects of syntax and style and ijaz (inimitability in the verses).
-This is in addition to the sura's presentation style of the issue of aqida (creed) and the manner of debating infidels; wisdom from the Meccan Quran's focus on aqida rather than legislative details.
+This course is devoted to the interpretation of Al-An'am chapter: analytical interpretation, highlighting the miraculous aspects of this chapter.
+This is in addition to the chapter's presentation style of the issue of aqida (creed) and the manner of debating infidels; wisdom from the Meccan Quran's focus on Islamic faith rather than legislative details.

 3